will-henney/muse-hii-regions/notebooks/ngc346-orig/03-00-ha-moment-maps.md

 g.axes[2, 0].axhline(0.0, color="r", linestyle="dashed")
 g.axes[2, 1].axhline(0.0, color="r", linestyle="dashed")
 g.fig.suptitle("Uncorrected, unnormalized moments")
-g.tight_layout();
+g.tight_layout()
 ```

 Note that for an emission line, mom0 and mom2 should be positive definite.
 They are not, which clearly shows the proplem.

 In principle, the sky correction should add constant values to all 3 un-normalized moments (that is, constant with position).
 We can see more-or-less what must be added to mom0 and mom2 to make them always, positive but with mom1 there is no requirement that the value should be positive (and it is relative to our aribitrary `wav0` anyway).

 However, so long as we get mom0 and mom2 right, I think that it doen't matter if there is a systematic uncertainty in mom1, since the relative velocities will be unaffected.